muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

   - Kinesis Firehose has a fantastic feature that allows you to modify records before they get to whatever destination they are going to.
 This is a fantastic feature that’s worth the price of admission.
-  - Do not have Lambda functions call each directly unless you are using Lambda Destinations.
-Always use a queue like SQS or EventBridge if Lambda Destinations is not available.
+  - **Do not have Lambda functions call each directly unless you are using Lambda** **Destinations.
+Always use a queue like SQS or EventBridge if Lambda** **Destinations is not available.**
   - EventBridge is an excellent message bus for use within AWS.
 Apart from not having FIFO functionality (this could change by the time you read this), it has a ton of excellent features, and we highly recommended it.

 ## Lambda best practices

-- As a reminder, you incur the cold start penalty only in two situations.
-First, you’ll see cold starts if your function has never been invoked before or is being invoked after an extended period (such that all cached execution environments are removed).
-Second, you’ll see cold starts if there is an increase in the incoming request rate such that AWS Lambda needs to spawn new execution environments because all available ones are servicing requests.
+- As a reminder, **you incur the cold start penalty only in two situations.
+  First,** **you’ll see cold starts if your function has never been invoked before or is** **being invoked after an extended period (such that all cached execution** **environments are removed). **
+- **Second, you’ll see cold starts if there is an increase in the incoming request rate such that AWS Lambda needs to spawn new** **execution environments because all available ones are servicing requests.**

-- We see that increasing the memory in this case keeps the cost relatively flat, while increasing the performance ~10x.
-You’ll typically see these kind of gains for CPU-bound functions like image processing; more resources can help the function run faster without changing the costs.
-For I/O-bound operations (such as those waiting for a downstream service to respond), you’ll see no benefit in increasing the resource allocation.
-For lightweight run times like Node.js and Go, you may be able to reduce the setting to the lowest (128 MB);
+- **For CPU-bound functions like image processing; more resources can help the function run faster without changing the costs.** We see that increasing the memory in this case keeps the cost relatively flat, while increasing the performance ~10x.
-  for run times like Java and C#, going lower than 256 MB can have detrimental effects to how the run time loads your function code.
+- **For I/O-bound operations (such as those waiting for a downstream service to respond), you’ll see no benefit in increasing the resource allocation**.
+For lightweight run times like Node.js and Go, you may be able to reduce the setting to the lowest (128 MB); for run times like Java and C#, going lower than 256 MB can have detrimental effects to how the run time loads your function code.
 - Finding the right resource allocation for your function requires some experimentation.
 The easiest path is to start with a high setting and reduce it until you see a change in performance characteristics.
 You can use the popular tuning tool at https://github.com/alexcasalboni/aws-lambda-power-tuning to help estimate your function’s resource usage.
 - AWS Lambda bills your usage based on the time your function starts executing to the time it stops executing, not by CPU cycles spent or any other time-based metrics.
 This implies that what your function does during that time